National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/onboarding.md

 ## Researcher Eligibility {#sec-onboarding-eligibility}

 Citizen scientists, researchers from foreign institutions, and researchers from U.S.-based institutions are all eligible to have access to the N3C Data Enclave.
-Everyone with an N3C Data Enclave account has access to the tools and public [datasets](https://covid.cd2h.org/external-datasets) that are available in the Enclave.
+Everyone with an Enclave account has access to the tools and public [datasets](https://covid.cd2h.org/external-datasets) that are available in the Enclave.

-There are several levels of Electronic Health Record (EHR) data that are available within the N3C Data Enclave.
+There are several levels of Electronic Health Record (EHR) data that are available within the Enclave.
 For more information about the levels of data, see @sec-access-background.

 If an individual is not affiliated with an institution, they are termed a "citizen scientist".
 Citizen scientists are only eligible to access synthetic data (Level 1).